gefyrahq/gefyrahq.github.io/gefyra/versioned_docs/version-2.0.0/local-environments/index.md

 ---
-title: Getting Started
+title: Getting Started With Local Kubernetes Cluster
+sidebar_position: 1
 ---

 import DocCardList from '@theme/DocCardList';

-# How to get started
+# Getting Started With Local Kubernetes Cluster
-This chapter contains guides on how to get started with Gefyra and different Kubernetes solutions, both local and remote.
+This chapter contains guides on how to get started with Gefyra and different local Kubernetes solutions.

 Hey!
 We would be very happy to know about your Kubernetes development setup.
 If you can't find your distribuition in this